More than 50 million people across the USA suffer from allergies each year.

 If you’ve been outside near pollinating trees or grasses then change your clothes when you come back inside.
 Also, have a shower and wash your hair if you are sensitive to pollen, especially before sleeping.

-A good HEPA air purifier will quickly filter out sources of house allergens like airborne pollen grains and help prevent indoor hay fever attacks during Spring and Summer.
+A good HEPA air purifier will quickly filter out sources of household allergens like airborne pollen grains and help prevent indoor hay fever attacks during Spring and Summer.

 While pets bring joy to many family homes, their dander and other contaminants can be a potent irritant and indoor allergy trigger for sensitive people.